jindian/linux_note/linux_startup/start_kernel_part_I.md

 `local_irq_disable` disable native interrupt with [extended assembly](http://www.ibiblio.org/gferg/ldp/GCC-Inline-Assembly-HOWTO.html) and disable hard interrupt.

 `early_boot_irqs_off` set debug flag as off.
-The debug flag description in source code: 'via this flag we know that we are in 'early bootup code', and will warn about any invalid irqs-on event'
+The debug flag description in source code: `via this flag we know that we are in 'early bootup code', and will warn about any invalid irqs-on event`